marissapels/bamazon/README.md

 ## bamazonSupervisor.js

-When the bamazonSupervisor.js is ran in the terminal, the uswer will be asked whether they would like to:
+When the bamazonSupervisor.js is ran in the terminal, the user will be asked whether they would like to:
 * View Product Sales by Department
 * Create New Department